Kailash Surendranath: Mile Sur Mera Tumhara (1986)

-In 1986, Surendranath conceptualised and produced Mile Sur Mera Tumhara, aimed at showcasing India's cultural and linguistic diversity.
-Created in collaboration with Suresh Mullick and along with his team, developed the concept of a song presented in multiple languages which was then performed by various public figures including actors Kamal Haasan, Amitabh Bachchan, Mithun Chakraborty, Jeetendra, Waheeda Rehman, Hema Malini, Tanuja, Sharmila Tagore and Shabana Azmi; dancer Mallika Sarabhai; cartoonist Mario Miranda; filmmaker Mrinal Sen; authors Sunil Gangopadhyay and Annada Shankar Ray; singers and musicians M. Balamuralikrishna, Lata Mangeshkar, Suchitra Mitra and Kavita Krishnamurthy; sportsmen Narendra Hirwani, S Venkataraghavan, Prakash Padukone, Ramanathan Krishnan and many more.
+In 1986, Surendranath conceptualised and produced Mile Sur Mera Tumhara, a landmark music video, aimed at showcasing India's cultural and linguistic diversity.
+Created in collaboration with Suresh Mullick and his team, the project presented a single song performed in multiple Indian languages and featured participation from a wide cross-section of prominent public figures drawn from cinema, music, literature, sports, and the arts.

-The soundtrack, composed by Louis Banks, incorporated elements of Hindustani classical music.
-The music was adapted into various regional languages, including Assamese, Bengali, Gujarati, Kannada, Kashmiri, Malayalam, Marathi, Odia, Punjabi, Sindhi, Tamil, Telugu, and Urdu, with new musical arrangements created for each language.
+The soundtrack, composed by Louis Banks, incorporated elements of Hindustani classical music and was adapted into various regional languages, with distinct musical arrangements created for each language.
 Surendranath proposed incorporating strains of the national anthem, which was initially met with reservations from Doordarshan but later approved by Prime Minister Rajiv Gandhi.

 Surendranath and his team encountered challenges assembling the personalities, as some were unavailable.
 Yet, many agreed to participate due to the success of Spread the Light of Freedom in the previous year.
 Upon its release on Independence Day, the film garnered widespread attention.
 It has been often described in Indian media as “India's second national anthem,” and is regarded as a prominent cultural work associated with national integration.

 Desh Raag (1988)

-The final film in the trilogy, Desh Raag, focused on India's classical music and dance heritage through the Desh Raag.
-Broadcast on Doordarshan, the film featured an ensemble of renowned musicians, including Ravi Shankar (sitar), Shivkumar Sharma (santoor), Hariprasad Chaurasia (flute), Ram Narayan (sarangi), Zakir Hussain and Alla Rakha (tabla), Lalgudi Jayaraman (violin), and M. Balamuralikrishna (vocals).
+The final film in the trilogy, Desh Raag, focused on India's classical music and dance heritage.
+Conceived as part of the trilogy's broader aim to promote national unity, the production featured an ensemble of leading practitioners from Indian classical music traditions as well as multiple classical and folk dance forms, and was broadcast on Doordarshan.

-The production also showcased vocalists like Pandit Bhimsen Joshi and classical dance forms such as Bharatanatyam, Kathak, Manipuri, Kathakali, Mohiniyattam, and the folk tradition of Kalbelia.

-As the trilogy films were conducted in the pre-internet era, it required extensive coordination through letters and trunk calls to bring together the diverse cast across India.
+As the trilogy films was produced in the pre-internet era, it required extensive coordination through letters and trunk calls to bring together the diverse cast across India.

+Phir Mile Sur Mera Tumhara (2010)

+In 2010, Kailash Surendranath directed Phir Mile Sur Mera Tumhara, a remake of the original Mile Sur Mera Tumhara.
+The film premiered on 26 January 2010 on Zoom TV to mark the 20th year of the original, which was also directed by Surendranath.
+He again collaborated with music composer Louis Banks, continuing the partnership that shaped the well-known music of the 1988 production.

+The new version extended the format to over sixteen minutes and incorporated a wider range of contemporary musical elements, including artists playing instruments such as the fingerboard and violin.
+It adopted a more modern visual and musical approach intended to resonate with younger audiences while maintaining and reintroducing the essence of the original.
+The production featured a variety of recognised artists and celebrities, including musicians, performers from different creative fields, as well as sportspersons from multiple disciplines.
+The film also included a segment in Indian Sign Language, reflecting Surendranath's continued emphasis on inclusivity and national pride, consistent with the spirit of the earlier version.